 Exploring the Document Object Model (DOM) with JavaScript

-Exploring the Document Object Model (DOM) with JavaScript image
+Understanding the Document Object Model (DOM) in JavaScript

 What is the Document Object Model (DOM) in web development?